leafsphp/hana/apps/docs/src/docs/store/reducers.md

 ## Valueless reducers

 Sometimes, you may need to perform an operation that does not require a payload.
-In this case, you can simply set the payload argument from the reducer function with a default value.
+In this case, you can simply exclude the payload argument from the reducer function.

 ```jsx
 import { createStore } from '@hanabira/store';